GoogleChromeLabs/pointer-tracker/README.md

     // changedPointers - The pointers that have changed since the last move callback.
     // event - The event related to the pointer changes.
   },
-  end(pointer, event) {
+  end(pointer, event, cancelled) {
     // Called when a pointer is released.
     // pointer - The final state of the pointer that ended.
 This pointer is now absent from
     //   this.currentPointers and this.startPointers.
     // event - The event related to this pointer.
+    // cancelled - True if the event was cancelled.
+Actions are cancelled when the OS takes over
+    //   pointer events, for actions such as scrolling.
   },
 });